Trump and Biden Virtually Tied in University of Michigan Consumer Sentiment Survey

 It is notable that the poll now gives much greater odds of Trump winning than it did in 2016.

 Overall consumer sentiment improved in early September, the survey data shows.
 The improvement was due to consumer expectations for the economy, driven by improving optimism about the economic outlook.
-Republicans, who have been far more optimistic about the economy throughout the Trump presidency, lost a bit of their hopefulness, likely because of worries that Biden could win in November.
+Republicans, who have been far more optimistic about the economy throughout the Trump presidency, lost a bit of their hopefulness in September, likely because of worries that Biden could win in November.
+Despite the decline, Republicans remain far more positive about both present conditions and future conditions than Democrats or Independents.
+As well, Republicans are more positive now than they were in July.

 Consumers favor Trump on the economy, 38 percent to 33 percent.
 Twenty-eight percent say it will make no difference to the economy whether Trump or Biden wins.
 On their personal finances, 33 percent say Trump is better and 28 percent say Biden is better.
 Forty-percent said it makes no difference to their household finances.